remykarem/remykarem.github.io/books-src/system-design-book/src/api-design/api-architectural-styles/rest.md

 It almost impossible to always modelling APIs as _resources_ only, for the sake of it.

-Modeelling as non-resource operations is inevitable.
+Modelling as non-resource operations is inevitable.
 Here are some cases:

 * **Commands (non-resource operations)**
     * `POST /password/reset`